 Bridging the gap between theory and practice, the Branch Campus Leadership Institute helps attendees gain the leadership knowledge and skills needed to make a positive impact on higher education.

-The Leadership program provided through the Branch Campus Leadership Institute is a seven month program conducted via Zoom that culminates with a Capstone presentation given at the National Association of Branch Campus Administrators (NABCA) annual conference on May 18, 2022.
+The Leadership program provided through the Branch Campus Leadership Institute is a seven month program conducted via Zoom that culminates with a Capstone presentation given at the National Association of Branch Campus Administrators (NABCA) annual conference (to be held May 29 - 31, 2024 at California State University San Bernadino Palm Desert Campus).
 The capstone project brings to bear the analytic abilities, professional understanding, and contextual knowledge accrued and sharpened throughout the program and closely mirrors the challenges found in modern-day higher education.

-Program Highlights: Only one session a month for seven consecutive months from September 2021 through March 2022.
-Each session is between two and four hours.
+Program Highlights: BCLI V will kick off in August with a brief Orientation.
+Regular sessions will follow once a month for seven consecutive months from September 2023 through March 2024 from 12:30p.m. - 5p.m.
+ET. on the 2nd Tuesday of each month.
+The program will conclude with presentations of their Capstone Case Study at the annual conference to be held May 29 - 31, 2024 at California State University San Bernadino Palm Desert Campus.
 Each attendee with be assigned a mentor to help guide them through the process and aid them in selecting an appropriate topic for their Capstone Case Study.

-Class IV (2021-2022) of the Branch Campus Leadership Institute is scheduled from September 2021 through March 2022.
-Email your completed application to firstname.lastname@example.org.
+Class VI (2023-2024) of the Branch Campus Leadership Institute is scheduled from August 2023 through April 2024.
+Email your completed application to email@example.com.

 Branch Campus Leadership Institute Cost: